bl33h/temperatureConverter/README.md

 ## Files

-- .py: the normal Python file that implements de solution.
-- .ipynb: the colab Python file that implements de solution.
+- src: the file that implements de solution.

 ##Functionality
 The code offers the following key functionalities: